Information for Visitors

 The State of Maine’s "Keep Maine Healthy" initiative offers alternatives to a 14-day quarantine period.
 Individuals who do not follow the procedures below continue to be required to quarantine for 14 days upon arrival in Maine.

-RESIDENTS OF MAINE, NEW HAMPSHIRE, VERMONT, CONNECTICUT, NEW YORK AND NEW JERSEY
+RESIDENTS OF MAINE, NEW HAMPSHIRE, MASSACHUSETTS, VERMONT, CONNECTICUT, NEW YORK AND NEW JERSEY

 VISITORS FROM STATES NOT LISTED ABOVE

 - The State will allow adults who obtain and receive a negative COVID-19 test no later than 72 hours prior to arrival to forgo the 14-day quarantine upon arrival in Maine.
 Individuals may be tested in Maine, but they must quarantine while awaiting the results.
 Testing for children 18 years and younger who are travelling with adults is not required.